"Don't become a mere recorder of facts, but try to penetrate the mystery of their origin." - I. P. Pavlov

 Visuospatial and visual-motor functions

-Fine motor speed and control
+Fine motor functions

 Emotional, behavioral, and personality functioning